thirdweb-dev/typescript-sdk/etc/sdk.api.md

     // Warning: (ae-forgotten-export) The symbol "MarketplaceFilter" needs to be exported by the entry point index.d.ts getAllListings(filter?: MarketplaceFilter): Promise<(AuctionListing | DirectListing)[]>;
     getBidBufferBps(): Promise<BigNumber>;
-    // Warning: (ae-forgotten-export) The symbol "AuctionListing" needs to be exported by the entry point index.d.ts
-    // Warning: (ae-forgotten-export) The symbol "DirectListing" needs to be exported by the entry point index.d.ts getListing(listingId: BigNumberish): Promise<AuctionListing | DirectListing>;
+    getListing(listingId: BigNumberish): Promise<AuctionListing | DirectListing>;
     getTimeBufferInSeconds(): Promise<BigNumber>;
     isRestrictedToListerRoleOnly(): Promise<boolean>;